stephenlaichaowen/password-strength-meter-sapper-app/README.md

 npm run export
 ```

-And there you go !!!
+And you are good to go !!!